Reflection-Groups-Network/Reflection-Groups-Network.github.io/index.md

      <p style="margin-top: 1.5rem;">
       <em>
-    This network aims to bring together researchers in all areas of mathematics for which groups and symmetries, and particularly reflections, in any form play a role
+    This network aims to bring together researchers in all areas of mathematics for which the notion of groups with symmetries, and particularly reflections, in any form play a role
     <a href="{{ '/about-rgn/' | relative_url }}">(read more)</a>
      </em>
     </p>